endoli/lldb.rs/README.md

 This crate provides a safe binding to the public API for [LLDB], the debugger provided by the [LLVM project].
-LLDB provides a modern, high performance debugger framework and is the default debugger for Mac OS X and iOS.
+LLDB provides a modern, high performance debugger framework and is the default debugger for macOS and iOS.

 This builds upon a lower level crate [`lldb-sys`](https://github.com/endoli/lldb-sys.rs/).